javidmedina/lucidOS/README.md

 # lucidOS – Release Goals and Future Plans

-lucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
+LucidOS is a sleek, Ubuntu-based Linux distribution designed to be the most user-friendly operating system for both casual and advanced users.
 Inspired by macOS and CuteFishOS, it combines macOS’s smooth experience with the ability to run both Linux and Windows software easily. lucidOS offers :

 # Dual modes: